YorkURobotics/YURS-Rover-Software-Onboarding/GUI-Task/README-GUI.md

 1. A way to control the brightness of the Three.js viewer.
 2. A way to zoom the camera in and out of the Three.js viewer.
 3. A way to select hardcoded profiles that immediately set both Brightness and Zoom.
 Define at least two profiles, with values inside the API ranges.
 4. Data persistence with `localStorage`.
 The most recent brightness and zoom values must be restored and applied when the app is opened in a later browser session.
-Selecting a profile should also update the saved valuess.
+Selecting a profile should also update the saved values.

 Keep the controls easy to understand.
 In particular, use visible labels and make the selected profile clear.